 How to Invest $100,000 for Passive Income

-Investing $100,000 for passive income can be approached in multiple ways, depending on risk tolerance, liquidity needs and long-term financial goals.
+You can approach investing $100,000 for passive income in a number of different ways, depending on your risk tolerance, liquidity needs and long-term financial goals.
 A diversified strategy that combines different income-generating assets can provide stability and growth while reducing risk exposure.

-If you’re not comfortable investing $100,000 yourself, you can hire a wealth manager or financial advisor to do the job for you.
-The investment manager will talk to you about your goals and tolerance for risk, develop a portfolio strategy and handle all the buying, selling and other chores associated with the job.
+If you’re not comfortable investing $100,000 yourself, you also have the option of hiring a wealth manager or financial advisor to do the job for you.
+The investment manager will talk to you about your goals and tolerance for risk, and then develop a portfolio strategy and handle all of the buying, selling and other chores associated with the job.

 Dividend Stocks